inasafe/inasafe/docs/source/api-docs/gui/is_impact_calculator.rst

 Module: is_impact_calculator
 ============================

-This page contains the documentation for the Risk-In-A-Box **is_impact_calculator** module.
+This page contains the documentation for the InaSAFE **is_impact_calculator** module.

 .. automodule:: gui.is_impact_calculator